kptdev/kpt/site/reference/cli/fn/render/README.md

 --output, o:
   If specified, the output resources are written to provided location.
   Allowed values: stdout|unwrap|<OUT_DIR_PATH>
-  stdout: output resources are wrapped in ResourceList and written to stdout.
+  1. stdout: output resources are wrapped in ResourceList and written to stdout.
-  unwrap: output resources are written to stdout.
+  2. unwrap: output resources are written to stdout, in multi-object yaml format.
-  OUT_DIR_PATH: output resources are written to provided directory.
+  3. OUT_DIR_PATH: output resources are written to provided directory, the directory is created if it doesn't already exist.

 --results-dir:
   Path to a directory to write structured results.
 Directory must exist.